Capture-the-Gacha/gacha-world/docs/README.md

 ## 8. Security – Authorization and Authentication

-We implemented a **Centralized Authentication** scenario:

-- **Token Validation Steps**:
-  1. User logs in via the Auth Service and receives a JWT token.
-  2. Other microservices validate the token by checking its signature using the public key.

-- **Key Management**:
-  - **Private Key**: Stored securely in the Auth Service to sign tokens.
-  - **Public Key**: Distributed to other microservices for token verification.
+The system uses a distributed approach for authorization and authentication.
+Instead of having a single microservice dedicated to these tasks, all microservices are able to decode JWT tokens.
+When a user logs in, they get a JWT token that must be included in the Authorization header for any future requests to the Gachana application.
+Each endpoint validate the token by checking its signature using the public key to determine the user’s identity and role (player or admin).
+Tokens aren’t stored in the database; they are simply sent along with each request.

 - **Access Token Payload Format**: